turingschool/front-end-curriculum/lessons/module-3/starting-up-redux.md

 ```

-### You Do: Based on PsuedoCode, try to Implement
+### You Do: Based on PseudoCode, try to Implement

-Without peeking at the code below, take some time to try and create the component that was psuedocoded above.
+Without peeking at the code below, take some time to try and create the component that was pseudocoded above.

-Don't try to finish it, just try to parse the confusing psuedocode into a regular old React component.
+Don't try to finish it, just try to parse the confusing pseudocode into a regular old React component.

 ### I Do: Implementing